kottans/mock-repo/README.md

 cat .git/config
 is a useful command by the way

+#Hello World!
+> I am **Olexii Bulhakov** and [this](https://github.com/bulhakovolexii/kottans-frontend) is a diary of my studies with Kottans.
+I wish you good luck and inspiration!

 # Hello, Kottans and everyone!
 I am Yaroslav and this is my [repository for Kottans](https://github.com/YaroslavZagreb/kottans-frontend)